brecert/anyint/README.md

 # anyint

-> anyint provides traits and structs for working with integers of any bit size
+anyint provides traits and structs for working with integers of any bit size

+## Documentation

 This readme is lacking.

-The library however, is not lacking in documentation.
+The library however, should not be lacking in documentation.

+## Example

 ```rust
 use anyint::prelude::*;